 A Rather Large Elephant in the RoomDISH has been accused of acquiring and hoarding spectrum.
 Only recently have they started reluctantly building out a shoestring narrowband IoT network to meet their license requirements.
 One of the primary complaints by pundits opposed to this merger is that DISH isn’t likely to build a substantive network.
 In other words, there is a chance that DISH builds out very little infrastructure and ends up not taking any of the divested sites.
 There are protections in the merger agreement with the DOJ, but that means that the DOJ has to have the will and power to enforce them.
 At Steel in the Air, we suspect that DISH will end up building out a network, but it may take longer and cost more than expected, thereby leading to a lack of clarity in when or if a site will be taken over by DISH.

 How Can Steel in the Air Help?If you have a T-Mobile (including Voicestream, Omnipoint, MetroPCS) or Sprint (including Clearwire and Nextel) lease or are approached by DISH, we can provide insight to the merger and how it impacts you.
 We won’t try to convince you to sell us your site nor will we pitch you services you don’t need.
 Unlike some of our competitors who are double-dipping by working for buyout companies and you at the same time, we don’t receive compensation from anyone other than you.
-And unlike our competitors who charge a success fee (typically 15% to 33% of any increase they get you), we charge a flat fee that is clear up front.
+And unlike our competitors who charge a success fee (typically 15% to 33% of any increase they get you for the entire term of your lease), we charge a flat fee that is clear up front.
 Whether you end up making $50,000 or $500,000 extra as a result of our involvement, you pay the same flat fee, typically far less than what you would pay as a success fee.
 If you prefer a success fee, please let us know and we will provide a quote on that basis.

 Here are the services we can provide: